wonkas-factory/cribl-splitter/README.md

   - Node Reference: https://nodejs.org/en/docs/guides/nodejs-docker-webapp/
   - Docker Reference: https://docs.docker.com/engine/reference/builder/
   - Application command entry point at end to use arg/env to have only one docker file
-  - Command to test
+  - Command referenc
       - ```docker build --tag cribl-app --build-arg app=target .```
       - ```docker run -d --name cribl-target cribl-app```
 - Docker compose file
   - Reference: https://docs.docker.com/compose/compose-file/compose-file-v3/
-  - pass in args for app type at build time and always build to copy input file for agent to run
+  - Pass in args for app type at build time and always build to copy input file for agent to run
-  - binds for file outputs https://docs.docker.com/storage/bind-mounts/
+  - Volume binds for file outputs https://docs.docker.com/storage/bind-mounts/
     - Tried and was a bit inconsistent and prone to errors – like appending to existing events.log and depending when opening the file could have incomplete lines
     - Use the cp commands instead ```docker cp cribl-splitter_target_1_1:/usr/src/app/events.log ./logs/events1.log```
   -	Container logs other than events.log and console output doesn’t seem to be anything else useful in var/log locations https://www.cyberciti.biz/faq/linux-log-files-location-and-how-do-i-view-logs-files/
-  - Commands Reference
+  - Command reference
     - ```docker-compose up --build -d```
     - ```docker-compose down```

 ### Test Automation Implementation

-1. The file name for the at ‘inputs/’ is named the same as the test method to make references and easier to run all tests
+1. The file name at ‘inputs/’ is named the same as the test method to make references and easier to run all tests
-2. Copy input test file from ‘inputs/<file>’ to ‘node/agent/inputs/input.json’ before each run.
+2. Copy input test file from ‘inputs/<test case name file>’ to ‘node/agent/inputs/input.json’ before each run.
 The inputs.json file for the agent was permanently changed to reduce dynamic references
 3. TestContainer to start docker compose file in Java - https://www.testcontainers.org/modules/docker_compose/
     1. Otherwise run basic commands https://www.codejava.net/java-se/file-io/execute-operating-system-commands-using-runtime-exec-methods
 4. Pull artifacts – event.log and container logs
+    1. Logs ```docker cp cribl-splitter_target_1_1:/usr/src/app/events.log ./logs/events1.log```
+    1. Application logs are printed to console and can be capture from the standout console output
 5. Run tests verification based on specific test.
 Would want to stream files for processing to be efficient as possible but generally want to check
     1. Exact content match – hash map
     1. Log file sizes – file system calls